metal-crow/Dark-Souls-1-Overhaul/README.md

 ### Legacy

-* NPCs and Bosses can no longer be killed by hackers
+* NPCs can no longer be killed by hackers

 * Hackers can no longer force you into Binoculars or Dragon form, or apply other bad effects to you